 You might not necessarily associate capsule hotels with luxury, but the Pod Singapore will change your mind.
-With immaculate minimalist design, marble sinks and lush sateen bedding, this boutique hotel makes up the scarce space with a touch of indulgence.
+With immaculate minimalist design, marble sinks, and lush sateen bedding, this boutique hotel makes up the scarce space with a touch of indulgence.

 When traditional Greek architecture meets modern design, a minimalist masterpiece is born.
-Anemolia Villa is a whitewashed stone building which was brought to life by contemporary lighting and designer furniture to make a peaceful and quiet holiday space.
+Anemolia Villa is a whitewashed stone building that was brought to life by contemporary lighting and designer furniture to make a peaceful and quiet holiday space.

 These eco huts in Portugal are unlike anything you’ve seen before.
-The ultra modern cuboid structures at Pedras Salgadas fit surprisingly well with the beautiful forest they are set in and expose you to the beauty of the surroundings in the most unexpected ways.
+The ultra-modern cuboid structures at Pedras Salgadas fit surprisingly well with the beautiful forest they are set in and expose you to the beauty of the surroundings in the most unexpected ways.

-Set on a 28th floor of Mexico City skyscraper, Distrito Capital promises an incredible panorama of the city.
+Set on the 28th floor of Mexico City skyscraper, Distrito Capital promises an incredible panorama of the city.
 The interiors, however, are no less interesting with sculptures by Thomas Glassford and designer furniture kept in raw materials and dark tones.

 Kirini Hotel Santorini is all whites and blues creating the ultimate seaside space.
 The hotel has been inspired by Cycladic architecture on the island and maintains an almost entirely white aesthetic.

-9 Hours Capsule Hotel might be the most pragmatic approach to hotel industry in the history.
+9 Hours Capsule Hotel might be the most pragmatic approach to the hotel industry in history.
 They decided that all you need for sleep and shower is 9 hours so that’s exactly for how long you get your capsule bedroom!
 Despite (or perhaps because of) the practicality of the owners, 9 Hours is an aesthetic achievement.
-With all-white interiors, obsessive symmetry and ever-present LED light it has a dystopian feel to it.
+With all-white interiors, obsessive symmetry, and ever-present LED light it has a dystopian feel to it.

 As a comment on the popular over-styled hotels, artists Frank and Patrik Riklin created a hotel space in a Swiss bunker that was as basic as possible.
 Instead of flashy interiors, Null Stern Hotel offered 24h butler service, because “the only star is you”.
 Unfortunately, this minimalist treat is no longer operating, but if the brothers ever start a new project you'll definitely read about it here!

-At Juvet Landscape Hotel, the beautiful nature of Norwegian wilderness plays the leading role.
+At Juvet Landscape Hotel, the beautiful nature of the Norwegian wilderness plays the leading role.
 The hotel is part of the recent movement of landscape hotels – architecture that highlights the surroundings instead of concealing them.
 The simple glass and metal huts are meant to invite the views right into your bedroom creating an almost fully immersive experience.
 Interestingly, the Juvet Landscape Hotel was the shooting location for the sci-fi thriller Ex Machina.
 If you're a film fan, you should check out this list of movie hotels you can stay at.